NannyML/nannyml/docs/datasets/california.rst

 The things that need to be added to the dataset are:

 - A time dimension
-- Splitting the data into reference and analysis sets
+- Splitting the data into reference and monitored sets
 - A binary classification target

 .. code-block:: python